 and be lifted up above the hills.

-And all the nations shall flow to it
+And all the nations will flow to it

 “Come, let us go up to the mountain of the LORD,